Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 The fMOST to CCF registration will complete in about 0.5 hours (If you choose the default parameters), and all the results can be found in the `mBrainAligner_data/result` folder.

 Note: To faciliate internet transmission, a small downsampled brain image (with fewer landmarks) is provided in this demo.
 For better registration accuracy, we encourage user to download raw data from Allen official website (https://scalablebrainatlas.incf.org/mouse/ABA_v3#about) or contact us by email (qulei@ahu.edu.cn).
-If you use data of different size, you need to update the "/Seg" file correpondingly.
+If you use data of different size, you need to update the "/Seg" file correspondingly.
 We will upload the segmentation model of different size later.

 # License